War and Society, MA

 The MA in War and Society is a truly unique course exploring seismic events that sparked violent change throughout the course of human history.

-You will attempt to investigate what war means, and discover a meaningful definition.
-Analysed through multiple contexts including the political, social, cultural, technological, historical, military and media, you will learn how messages can be distorted in subtle and sophisticated ways.
+You will investigate what war means and can discover a meaningful definition.
+Covering multiple contexts including the political, social, cultural, technological, historical, military and media, you will study the complex and multi-faceted relationship between war and societies.

-This is a collaborative, interdisciplinary MA Degree programme that is harnessed by the breadth of research expertise in the School of Culture and Communication.
+This is a collaborative, interdisciplinary master’s programme that is enhanced by the breadth of research expertise available in the School of Culture and Communication and from the School of Social Sciences.

 Why War and Society at Swansea?

-At Swansea University 91% of our research environment is rated 4*world-leading or 3*internationally excellent, and 86% of our research has been judged outstanding and very considerable in terms of it's impact - reach and significance (REF 2021).
+• 91% of our Research Environment is Rated 4* world-leading or 3* internationally excellent, and 86% of our Research has been Judged as Outstanding and Very Considerable in Terms of it's Impact (REF 2021).

 Your War and Society Experience